reaktivstudios/gp-pro-widget-enews/readme.txt

 === Genesis Design Palette Pro - eNews Widget ===
 Contributors: norcross, jjeaton
-Requires at least: 3.0
+Requires at least: 3.5
-Tested up to: 3.7.1
+Tested up to: 3.8
 Stable tag: 0.0.1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Targeted styling for Genesis eNews Extended widget
+Genesis Design Palette Pro add-on for the Genesis eNews Extended widget.

 == Description ==

-Targeted styling for Genesis eNews Extended widget
+Genesis Design Palette Pro add-on for the Genesis eNews Extended widget.

+Supports defaults for all child themes currently supported by Genesis Design Palette Pro.

 == Installation ==
 1. Upload the `gp-pro-widget-enews` folder and all its contents to the `/wp-content/plugins/` directory